11 of the best things to do in Brisbane at night

 1. Stuff your stomach

-From American-style burgers to Vietnamese bao buns, every corner of the globe is covered transporting your taste buds from salty snack through to sugar-coma.
+From American-style burgers to Vietnamese bao buns, every corner of the globe is covered, transporting your taste buds from salty snacks through to sugar-coma.

 Stroll through the elaborately decorated laneways (we’re talking everything from boats and giant marine creatures to fluoro lights and disco balls) to sample different cuisines from over 70 stalls, without leaving the banks of the Brisbane River.

-Switch up your usual daylight view of the Brisbane River with a night kayak tour of the city as it basks in a sunset glow.
+Switch up your usual daylight view of the Brisbane River with an evening kayak tour of the city as it basks in the evening lights.

 4. Watch a movie under the stars

-For a cinema experience straight out of a rom-com, shake up your usual date night and get your special someone over to New Farm Park.
+For a cinema experience straight out of a rom-com, shake up your usual date night and get your special someone over to Roma Street Parkland.

-For the organised romantics, you can BYO a picnic blanket, pillows, and dinner, or for the spontaneous, hire a bean bed and pick up popcorn at the onsite food truck, and set up on the grass for a night to watch silver screen stars, under the stars.
+For the organised romantics, you can BYO a picnic blanket, pillows, and dinner, or for the spontaneous, hire a bean bed and pick up dinner (Mexican-inspired fare and classic movie snacks) and drinks (we’re talking espresso martinis, Squealing Pig wines and a range of beers) as you settle in under the stars.

 Step back in time at Netherworld, a bar-slash-diner-slash-old-school-arcade perched on the cusp of Fortitude Valley.

-Enter the monster-themed underworld to find pinball, vintage Mario-Kart, and Nintendo consoles, with gaming relics dating back to the 70’s, and a high scoreboard with your name begging to be written all over it.
+Enter the monster-themed underworld to find pinball, arcade classics and Nintendo consoles, with gaming relics dating back to the 70’s, and a high scoreboard with your name begging to be written all over it.

-9. Cancel your curfew with Goma Up Late
+7. Cancel your curfew with GOMA Up Late

 Follow the neon lights to the top of the Story Bridge with a night climb, where you ascend 74 metres (close to the height of a 22-storey building) for sweeping Brisbane views and a history lesson dished up at great heights.